 During the First World War, a group of Indian scholars and freedom fighters led by the head lecturer at Dar al-‘Ulum Deoband, Shaykh al-Hind Mawlana Mahmud Hasan was interned by the Allies on the island of Malta in the Mediterranean for anti-colonial activities.
 Their story is one of dedication, struggle and endurance, something that has captivated the imagination of many generations of people from the Sub-Continent.
 I dedicate this paper to my late father, Haji Mohammed Ismail Nakhuda (d.
-2016) who I remember in my childhood often telling me the story of Shaykh al-Hind and Hadrat Madani, something that … Continue reading As a result, modern Muslim globetrotters visiting Malta often comment that there is little information about where these Indian freedom fighters were exactly incarcerated from February 1917 until their release in 1920.
+2016) who I remember in my childhood often telling me the story of Shaykh al-Hind and Hadrat Madani, something that captivated my attention at a young age.
+As a result, modern Muslim globetrotters visiting Malta often comment that there is little information about where these Indian freedom fighters were exactly incarcerated from February 1917 until their release in 1920.
 This paper briefly discusses where I feel they were interned and the reason why I have come to this conclusion.

 The island of Malta in the Mediterranean became a part of the British Empire in 1814 and remained so until its independence in 1964.
 The island was used as a shipping way-station and fleet headquarters by Britain, and was particularly important following the opening of the Suez Canal in 1869.
 It was considered an important stop on the way to India from the UK and during the First World War became known as the Nurse of the Mediterranean due to the large number of wounded Allied soldiers housed there.
 The island’s capital, Valletta was also the location of the Royal Navy’s Mediterranean Fleet’s headquarters prior to the Second World War.
 This command was subsequently moved to Alexandria, Egypt in 1937.